Incentive-based Policies for Long-term Climate Change

 Chapter 4: Traditional environmental instruments, Kyoto mechanisms and the role of technical change

-Marzio Galeotti and Carlo Carraro 1.
+4. Traditional environmental instruments, Kyoto mechanisms and the role of technical change Marzio Galeotti and Carlo Carraro 1.
 INTRODUCTION The previous chapters explored the role of different policy mixes in providing the right incentives for industries and ﬁrms to reduce their GHG emissions.
 However, most of the analysis focused on short-term actions taken by a single industry or ﬁrm.
 In this chapter, we would like to broaden the analysis of the incentive mechanisms that may lead to effective emission reductions, by stressing the role of climate-related technical change and by analysing which incentive mechanisms can be designed to foster its adoption and diffusion.
 In particular, we would like to identify which policy mixes are most suitable to induce ﬁrms to adopt long-term innovation policies aimed at reducing GHG emissions.
 The perspective chosen in this chapter is both a microeconomic and a macroeconomic one, because we would like to take into account also the systemic effects of growth and innovation, including their links with environmental degradation.
 Hence impacts on growth of different climate policies will be considered jointly with impacts on innovation and emissions.
 As already stressed in previous chapters, one important aspect of the Kyoto Protocol, retained in the recent agreement struck in Marrakesh, is the introduction of the so-called ﬂexibility mechanisms, that is, instruments designed to facilitate the achievement of the emission reduction targets agreed upon by the signatory countries.
-Emissions trading (ET) by permits, joint implementation (JI) and clean development mechanisms (CDM) serve the purpose of reducing the costs of complying with the agreement, thus lessening the feedback of improved...
+Emissions trading (ET) by permits, joint implementation (JI) and clean development mechanisms (CDM) serve the purpose of reducing the...

 You are not authenticated to view the full text of this chapter or article.